European Food and Nutrition Action Plan 2015–2020

 Guiding principles and framework manual for front-of-pack labelling for promoting healthy diet

-Front-of-pack labelling (FOPL) is an important policy tool for countries to help consumers to make healthier food choices.
-This document – WHO guiding principles and framework manual for front-ofpack labelling for promoting healthy diets – has been developed to support countries to develop, implement, and monitor and evaluate an appropriate FOPL system.
+Front-of-pack labelling is an important policy tool for countries to help consumers make healthier food choices.
+This document – WHO guiding principles and framework manual for front-ofpack labelling for promoting healthy diets – has been developed to support countries to develop, implement, and monitor and evaluate an appropriate front-of-pack nutrition labelling system.
 See more.

 Better food and nutrition in Europe: a progress report monitoring policy implementation in the WHO European Region